-The Rutherford Grade 3 art curriculum is designed to cultivate within the student an appreciation of art, an active experience in creative development, a means of self-expression and the appreciation of art of other cultures.
+The Rutherford Grade 4 art curriculum is designed to cultivate within the student an appreciation of art, an active experience in creative development, a means of self-expression and the appreciation of art of other cultures.
 An environment is provided to foster creative and aesthetic growth within a program that allows for flexibility.

-The art program recognizes art as a creative, individual discipline which is an integral part of any academic curriculum in the humanities.
-This program is also based on a process that focuses on art activities, appreciation, experimentation, motivation and art history that teaches the basic fundamentals of art.
+The art program recognizes art as a creative, individual discipline that is an integral part of any academic curriculum in the humanities.
+The format we are presenting provides flexibility through a grouping of grade units.
+These units are presented in sequential order.

 Art is a universal expression of human behavior.
-The Rutherford program offers a student the opportunity to express oneself creatively through a wide variety of art experiences.
+The Rutherford program focuses on art activities, appreciation, experimentation and art history, which will teach the basic fundamentals of art.
+The opportunity is offered to express oneself creatively through a wide variety of art experiences.
 It serves as both balance and contrast to the more formal curriculum areas.
-Lessons will contain content drawn from the four foundational art disciplines: production, criticism, history and aesthetics.
-These build a body of cumulative knowledge and skills in art and can be appropriately evaluated.
+Lessons will contain content drawn from the four foundational art disciplines: production, criticism, history and aesthetics, which will build a body of cumulative knowledge and skills in art that can be appropriately evaluated.